bitradteam/cordova-plugin-datepicker/README.md

-# DatePicker Plugin for Cordova/PhoneGap 4.0 (iOS and Android and Windows)
+# DatePicker Plugin for Cordova/PhoneGap 4.0 (iOS and Android and Windows (deprecated))

-This is a combined version of DatePicker iOS and Android and Windows plugin for Cordova/Phonegap 4.0.
+This is a combined version of the cordova-plugin-datepicker based on this fork https://github.com/cognifit/cordova-plugin-datepicker and with a lot of the more recent work form other forks pulled in.

+In turn this was based on these plugins:

 - Original iOS version: https://github.com/sectore/phonegap3-ios-datepicker-plugin

 - Original Android version: https://github.com/bikasv/cordova-android-plugins/tree/master/datepicker

-New in 0.8.0 (Android Only):
+New in 1.0.0:
+- Merged iOS fixes for dark mode

-- Android code refactored
+- Merged Android fixes for inconsistent min/max date representation

-- Option datetime added (default if mode is unknown), opening a new time dialog after setting the date

-- Options okText and cancelText to define the labels for POSITIVE and NEGATIVE buttons

-- Option todayText to set the label of a button that selects current date (date and datetime)

-- Option nowText to set the label of a button that selects current time (time and datetime)

-- Option is24Hour added
+- Merged and enhanced browser implementation

+- Added types

+- Quite likely broke some stuff in the process

 ## Installation